Package Exports

 Limitations

-- Can't test interactive prompts automatically
+- No Interactive Testing: Can't test interactive prompts automatically

-- AI features require API credits
+- AI Costs: AI features require API credits (optional, but recommended for best results)

 Roadmap